vostersc/training/interview.md

 - Explain closure in JS.
 (Remembers context, variables from outside/inside written scope.
 Can return a function and it remembers parent var state.)
 - What area of JS are you least comfortable with?
 - Talk to me about implicit, explicit, new, and default binding in JS.
 (Implicit this refers to object on which method is called, Explicit call() bind() apply(), new this refers to that new obj, default this goes to the window.)
+**- Show some code you wrote and walk through why you set it up that way.
+OR Show bad code and ask them what they'd change.**
 - [Set timeOut interview question](https://www.google.com/search?q=set+timeout+question+interview+question&rlz=1C5GCEM_en&oq=set+timeout+question+interview+question&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIHCAEQIRigATIHCAIQIRigATIHCAMQIRigATIHCAQQIRigATIHCAUQIRigAdIBCTE2MTQyajBqN6gCALACAA&sourceid=chrome&ie=UTF-8) [See also](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/scope%20%26%20closures/ch5.md)